-A full cottage garden bed costs less than dinner out.
+A full cottage garden bed costs about the same as dinner out.
 Ten packets of seed, some compost, and a free afternoon.
 That is the whole investment.

 I have started cottage beds this way three times.
 The first year looks a little sparse.
 By year two, you cannot see the soil.
 By year three, you are giving away plants.
 Here is the exact plan.

 These varieties all direct sow well, bloom the first year, and reseed for free the following season.
-Prices reflect 2025 retail from major seed companies.
+Prices are from Botanical Interests and Baker Creek Heirloom Seeds as of early 2026.

 | Seed | Variety | Source | Price |